-GVS sat down with Dr. Sania Nishtar, the internationally acclaimed health expert and the co-chair of WHO’s commission on Non-Communicable diseases.
-In the light of the World Health Day on April 6th, GVS asked her about, Pakistan’s heath planning issues, 18th amendment, her flight to reestablish the health ministry at the Federal level and much more!
+GVS sat down with Dr. Sania Nishtar, the internationally acclaimed health expert and the co-chair of WHO’s Commission on Non-Communicable Diseases.
+In the light of the World Health Day on April 6th, she shares future plans for Pakistan’s health sector.

-In such settings, the trickle down of economic development accrues benefits to people poor when economic freedoms extend to them and when an honest redistributive hand of the government, fosters competitiveness and impartial oversight as a counter against organized vested interests at various levels.
+In such settings, the trickle-down of economic development accrue benefits to people poor when economic freedoms extend to them and when an honest redistributive hand of the government, fosters competitiveness and impartial oversight as a counter against organized vested interests at various levels.

-We therefore need deep-rooted governance reform to overcome systemic challenges.
-For example, improve revenue mobilization, systemic interventions in the labor market, reform of public finance management, procurement systems and civil service structures, overall transparency promoting measures, anti-corruption reform and effective systems of local governance.
+We, therefore, need deep-rooted governance reform to overcome systemic challenges.
+For example, improve revenue mobilization, systemic interventions in the labour market, reform of public finance management, procurement systems and civil service structures, overall transparency promoting measures, anti-corruption reform and effective systems of local governance.
 These impact all sectors including health.
-So, it is more worthwhile to aim for broader based change.
+So, it is more worthwhile to aim for broader-based change.

 All these issues are manifestations, just as fever denotes infection and unexpected weather is indicative of climate change.
 We should get a better sense of the root causes.
 Unfortunately, the heath sector mirrors the overall state of governance.
 There are three core causes, which interact: inadequate state funding for the health sector, a burgeoning unregulated role of the private market in health, and lack of transparency in governance.

-You have written extensively about solutions to this problem, your book Choked Pipes is a post graduate text book and your international publications on the subject are a reference.
+GVS: You have written extensively about solutions to this problem, your book Choked Pipes is a postgraduate textbook and your international publications on the subject are a reference.
 Can you summarize the solution in a nutshell?

 Also, sustainable reform in the health sector, is dependent on institutional ability to conceptualize, implement, plough back learnings and refine reform on an ongoing basis.
 Sadly, in our country, there is an emphasis on politically visible quick initiatives without attention to the foundations on which reform must stand.